lokeshlkr/VSCode-localhost-Browser/README.md

 1. Asks for port you wanna connect to when opening a new instance.
 2. Can handle multiple tabs with different ports.
 3. Ability to manually refresh the tabs.
+4. Ability to move backwards and forwards in the browser.

 ## Mechanism: